nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_WEBPACK.md

-# A Static Module Bundler for your Application
+# Webpack: A Powerful Automation Tool for your Application

 ## Introduction to Webpack